RichardL7/Getting_and_Cleaning_Data_Course_Project/CodeBook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y, and Z directions.

-*tBodyAcc-XYZ
+* tBodyAcc-XYZ
-*tGravityACC-XYZ
+* tGravityACC-XYZ
-*tBodyAccJerk-XYZ
+* tBodyAccJerk-XYZ
-*tBodyGyro-XYZ
+* tBodyGyro-XYZ
-*tBodyGyroJerk-XYZ
+* tBodyGyroJerk-XYZ
-*tBodyAccMag
+* tBodyAccMag
-*tGravityAccMag
+* tGravityAccMag
-*tBodyAccJerkMag
+* tBodyAccJerkMag
-*tBodyGyroMag
+* tBodyGyroMag
-*tBodyGyroJerkMag
+* tBodyGyroJerkMag
-*fBodyAcc-XYZ
+* fBodyAcc-XYZ
-*fBodyAccJerk-XYZ
+* fBodyAccJerk-XYZ
-*fBodyGyro-XYZ
+* fBodyGyro-XYZ
-*fBodyAccMag
+* fBodyAccMag
-*fBodyAccJerkMag
+* fBodyAccJerkMag
-*fBodyGyroMag
+* fBodyGyroMag
-*fBodyGyroJerkMag
+* fBodyGyroJerkMag

 Description of abbreviations of measurements
-1. Leading t or f is based on time or frequency measurements.
+* 1. Leading t or f is based on time or frequency measurements.
-2. Body = related to body movement
+* 2. Body = related to body movement
-3. Gravity = acceleration of gravity
+* 3. Gravity = acceleration of gravity
-4. Acc = accelerometer measurement
+* 4. Acc = accelerometer measurement
-5. Gyro = gyroscopic measurement
+* 5. Gyro = gyroscopic measurement
-6. Jerk = sudden movement acceleration
+* 6. Jerk = sudden movement acceleration
-7. Mag = magnitude of movement
+* 7. Mag = magnitude of movement
-8. Mean and SD are calculated for each subject for each activity for each mean and SD measurement
+* 8. Mean and SD are calculated for each subject for each activity for each mean and SD measurement

 The units given are g's for the accelerometer and rad/sec for the gyro and g/sec and rad/sec/sec for the corresponding jerks.